UberDever/skobki/README.md

 Raw ::= '[' ESCAPE raw WS+ NUM WS* ']'
 ```

 4. `[\skobki ...]`.
 Configuration directive.
 Directive forces to replace character class (delimiters, braces or escape) in the control set up until matching closing brace.
-When delimiters are changed, matching control brace still expected to be the a counterpart of begining brace that has formed the enclosing sexpr.
+When delimiters are changed, matching control brace still expected to be the a counterpart of beginning brace that has formed the enclosing sexpr.
 The replaced character class must obey [the rules](#control-set) for control set.
 Any clause from (`delimiters:`, `braces:`, `escape:`) must appear at most once.
 Configuration directive cannot be empty.
 Example:
 ```lisp
 (
     [\skobki braces: "{" "}"]